UNINETTSigma2/documentation/storage/backup.md

 ## Saga

-**Note: Backup for project areas on Saga has not been implemented yet, but will be soon!**

 Home directories on the Saga HPC cluster (`/cluster/home/$USER`) are backed up nightly to user's home directory on NIRD (`/nird/home/$USER/backup/saga`). `$HOME/nobackup` and `$HOME/tmp` directories are excluded from the backup.

 The `nn*k` project directories (`/cluster/projects/nnXXXXk`) are backed up